 Definition of Happiness: Defining Your Happiness

 Maybe you have found your happiness.

 But, if this is not you.
-If your happiness lies outside your comfort zone and the only thing keeping you from reaching for happiness is fear.
+If your happiness lies outside your comfort zone, and the only thing keeping you from reaching for joy is fear.

 Quit putting your passion, your heart into a place that no longer brings you joy.
 Find what brings a smile to your face.
 Find what makes your heart fill with love and chase that with all your might.